Songmu/horenso/README.md

 Command wrapper for reporting the result.
 It is useful for cron jobs.

+**THE SOFTWARE IS IT'S IN ALPHA QUALITY.
+IT MAY CHANGE THE API WITHOUT NOTICE.**

 ## Installation

     % go get github.com/Songmu/horenso/cmd/horenso

+Built binaries are available on gihub releases soon!

 ## Synopsis